Skip to main content

 • Book and attend inspections once work is underway

-• Track your permit status and follow up with the City if needed
+• Track your permit status and follow up with the City as needed

 Where a Professional Earns Their Fee

 • Drawing preparation.
-The City requires dimensioned construction drawings that cover floor plans, sections, elevations, foundation, plumbing, electrical, and site plan.
+The City requires dimensioned construction drawings covering floor plans, sections, elevations, foundation, plumbing, electrical, and site plan.
 These need to be technically accurate and code-compliant.
 Unless you have design or drafting experience, hire a qualified draftsperson or designer.
-Drawings that need multiple correction rounds push back your permit date every time.
+Multiple correction rounds push back your permit date every time.

 • Floodplain and geotechnical assessments.
 If your lot is in a floodplain area or on challenging terrain, a Qualified Professional’s report may be required.
-These are not DIY documents.
-A licensed geotechnical engineer or professional surveyor produces them.
+A licensed geotechnical engineer or professional surveyor produces these documents.
+They are not DIY-friendly, and errors in them can halt a project.

 • Navigating additional approvals.
 If your project needs a Development Variance Permit, or if there are zoning questions, a designer or contractor who knows Chilliwack’s process can help you move through it faster and avoid dead ends.